Do … Follow proper procedures and chains of command.

 Do …carefully document what happens.

-In addition to bringing a witness, keeping detailed documentation of your interactions with school officials through written notes and emails.
+In addition to bringing a witness, it’s a good idea to keep detailed documentation of your interactions with school officials through written notes and emails.
 This is another important way to avoid “he said, she said” disputes later on.
 This documentation could also become important in the future, if parents and students find themselves forced to seek legal recourse to protect their rights.

 Don’t just complain…do offer solutions.